dfinity/portal/how-it-works/00_General/01_overview-of-the-internet-computer.card.md

 New subnets can be created from nodes added to the IC to scale out the system, analogous to how traditional architectures such as public clouds scale out.
 Such a scale-out architecture is unique in the blockchain space and allows for limitless scaling.

-A canister can send messages to canisters on the same or different subnets, thereby realizing interactions between canister smart contracts.
+A canister smart contract can send messages to canisters on the same or different subnets, thereby realizing interactions between canister smart contracts.
 The secure *asynchronous cross-subnet (xnet) communication* between canisters and the resulting loose coupling of subnets is one of the key principles that unlock the scalability of the IC by means of adding new subnets.
 The asynchronous communication between canister smart contracts is also a major difference to most other blockchains in terms of the programming model.